United States v. Washington: Culvert case subproceeding

 In 2001, 21 northwestern Washington tribes, joined by the United States filed a Request for Determination in U.S. District Court, asking the court to find that the state has a treaty-based duty to preserve fish runs and habitat sufficiently for the tribes to earn a "moderate living" and sought to compel the state to repair or replace culverts that impede salmon migration.
 On August 22, 2007, the district court issued a summary judgment order, holding that while culverts impeding anadromous fish migration are not the only factor diminishing their upstream habitat, in building and maintaining culverts that impede salmon migration, Washington State had diminished the size of salmon runs within the case area and thereby violated its obligation under the Stevens Treaties.
 On March 29, 2013, the court issued an injunction, ordering the state to significantly increase the effort for removing state-owned culverts that block habitat for salmon and steelhead and to replace the state-owned culverts that have the greatest adverse impact on the habitat of anadromous fish by 2030.

 The State of Washington appealed the district court's decision to the Ninth Circuit Court of Appeals.
 On June 27, 2016, a three-judge panel of the Ninth Circuit affirmed the district court's decision and upheld the injunction.
 Washington State has estimated it will need to fix an average of 30 to 40 culverts a year to comply with the injunction.

+The subproceeding was appealed to USA Supreme Court.
+In 2018 the Court issued a decision.